ezaruba/notonlyowner/content/ethereum/ethernaut-ctf/fallback.md

 Remeber how in the [introductory article](https://www.notonlyowner.com/ethereum/solving-zeppelin-ethernaut-ctf-intro#summing-up) we launched the interactive development console of Truffle which let us 'talk' to our local blockchain ?
 You better forget about that useless piece of crap.

 Just kidding (: - but we won't be using it for now.
 Instead, we will be using Truffle's `exec` command to launch our own external scripts to exploit the contracts vulnerabilities.
-These scripts will be written in JavaScript, using the de-facto standard [Web3 API](https://github.com/ethereum/web3.js/), which is already provided by Truffle as a global variable in our scripts as long as we launch them with `truffle exec <my-badass-script.js>` (so no need to `npm install` nor `require` anything, cool).
+These scripts will be written in JavaScript, using the de-facto standard [Web3 API](https://github.com/ethereum/web3.js/), which is already provided by Truffle as a global variable in our scripts as long as we launch them with `npx truffle exec <my-badass-script.js>`.

 Create a new folder `exploits` in the root directory of the project and a Javascript file called `fallback.exploit.js` inside the folder.
 Now, let's write the exploit.